 What is Estate Planning?

 Estate planning isn’t just for the wealthy and well-known.
 You still need a plan, even if you don’t have a six-figure net worth, own your home, or have dependent children.
-Estate planning, at its most basic, is a compilation of legal agreements.
+At its most basic, estate planning is a compilation of legal agreements.
 This specifies what will happen in the case of your incapacity and ultimately upon your death.
-So, what does the estate planning cost?
+So, what does estate planning cost?

-In the event that something bad occurs to you, it is best to be prepared in advance.
-When you leave, you can’t just assume that your husband, partner, or children will inherit your possessions.
+If something wrong occurs, it is best to be prepared in advance.
+You can’t just assume that your husband, partner, or children will inherit your possessions when you leave.
 If you pass away without a will, the probate court will decide who receives your possessions because laws differ by state.

 Services and Cost of a DIY Provider

-Depending on your demands, DIY estate planning can cost you as little as your time and the cost of printing a few hundred dollars worth of documentation.
+Depending on your demands, DIY estate planning can cost you as little as your time and printing a few hundred dollars worth of documentation.

-Legal forms including a will, general power of attorney, health care power of attorney, and a living will or health proxy are widely available online.
+Legal forms are widely available online, including a will, a general power of attorney, a health care power of attorney, and a living will or health proxy.
 Some might also offer legal counsel and trust documentation.

-You can have the choice to buy particular documents, a set of services, or sign up as a member to receive further advantages.
+You can buy particular documents or services or sign up as a member to receive further advantages.

 You may be curious about current estate planning fees if you don’t have a will or if it’s been a while since yours was drafted.
-Comparing legal bills online is not as simple as shopping for new shoes while looking for legal assistance.
+Unfortunately, comparing legal bills online is not as simple as shopping for new shoes while looking for legal assistance.

 Planning your estate doesn’t have to be expensive.
 For instance, Michigan offers a free online will planning tool that you can use.
-You can use a variety of trustworthy online resources and do-it-yourself (DIY) estate planning books to create a simple estate plan.
+In addition, you can use various trustworthy online resources and do-it-yourself (DIY) estate planning books to create a simple estate plan.

-However, bear in mind that the legal system is composed of a complex web of estate planning regulations that might be difficult to comprehend.
+However, remember that the legal system is composed of a complex web of estate planning regulations that might be difficult to comprehend.

-Many people today are receiving assistance from DIY service providers to prevent dying “intestate,” or without a will.
-But these same do-it-yourself services may give you and your family a false sense of security, which might end up costing much more in the long run.
+Many today receive assistance from DIY service providers to prevent dying “intestate” or without a will.
+But these same do-it-yourself services may give you and your family a false sense of security, which might cost much more in the long run.

 A lawyer can ensure that your legal documents are error-free.
 A lawyer may be more expensive up front, but they will save you and your heirs a lot of money and pain in the long run by guiding you through the probate procedure.